mariovagomarzal/dotfiles/README.md

   - `config` for general configuration changes not specific to a module, system, or home (flake-level changes, overlays, inputs, structure, etc.).

-Other scopes may be used as needed, but won't be parsed automatically for changelog generation.
+Other scopes can be used as needed.

 > [!TIP]
 > A git hook automatically validates commit messages against this specification.